tejuscs/adb-aws-dev/provisioning-acd/create-acd.md

   ![This image shows the result of performing the above step.](./images/backup.png " ")

-- Enter Customer Contact to recieve notifications and announcements.
+- Enter Customer Contact to receive notifications and announcements.

   ![This image shows the result of performing the above step.](./images/contacts.png " ")